maxwellsmart84/hackathon_chs/README.md

-# MUSC Innovation Engine MVP
+# Hackathon Innovation Engine MVP

-A web-based platform designed to connect MedTech startups with internal MUSC resources, facilitating commercialization and collaboration opportunities.
+A web-based platform designed to connect MedTech startups with internal resources, facilitating commercialization and collaboration opportunities.

 ## 🎯 Overview

-The MUSC Innovation Engine bridges the gap between innovative startups and world-class medical resources at the Medical University of South Carolina.
+The Hackathon Innovation Engine bridges the gap between innovative startups and world-class medical resources at the Medical University of South Carolina.
 Our platform enables meaningful collaborations that accelerate healthcare innovation through strategic connections.

 ## ✨ Key Features

 ### 🔐 Authentication & User Management

 - **Clerk.js Integration**: Secure authentication with role-based access
-- **Multi-User Types**: Support for startups, MUSC stakeholders, and administrators
+- **Multi-User Types**: Support for startups stakeholders, and administrators
 - **Profile System**: Detailed profiles for each user type with validation

 ### 🎯 Smart Matching System

-- **AI-Driven Recommendations**: Algorithm matches startups with relevant MUSC experts
+- **AI-Driven Recommendations**: Algorithm matches startups with relevant experts
 - **Profile Compatibility**: Matching based on goals, needs, and expertise alignment
 - **Match Scoring**: Quantified compatibility scores for each connection